 So how can sales leaders bring their teams into this expectation-exceeding group?

 In 2019, sales leaders must focus their efforts on building everything around the customer, and truly turning their sellers into experts, empathetic sources in the eyes of the buyer.
 We know that’s no small feat.
 Between rapidly evolving technology, uncontrollable sociopolitical factors and a large group of stakeholders, the path to perspective is winding and sometimes unclear.
+Luckily, sales enablement can help you achieve success.

 As discussed in the 2018-2019 Sales Performance Report, there are key strategies that the best use to navigate this path.